UppaJung/harvard-cs-tbd/project/README.md

   - Will you be identifying users concerns so that you can better quantify them with a follow-up study so that they can be address down the road?
   - Are there benefits to the study that cannot be expressed as decisions that might be changed or resources that might be allocated differently based on the possible outcomes?

-**Please submit at least two paragraphs before the sync session**, and be prepared to answer questions about what you wrote.
-Submit it to the slot "*Assignment 6*" in ISVC, and share it in the Slack channel.
+**Please submit at least two paragraphs before class**, and be prepared to answer questions about what you wrote.

-### Week 7, before the live session
+### Week 7, before class

 Revise your project idea by integrating any feedback you've received.

-### Week 8, before the live session
+### Week 8, before class

-Submit a **one-page project proposal** (10% of course grade) to the slot "*Project Proposal*" in ISVC.
+Submit a **one-page project proposal** (10% of course grade).
 You can start with the [project proposal structure](/project/proposals/proposal-structure-with-examples.md) and fill in related work, add additional questions, and provide more details about your study.

-### Week 9, before the live session
+### Week 9, before class

 Revise your proposal to include the following: